bowmanmc/qb001-hello_d3/src/qb001-HelloD3/lesson01-Hello_D3.md

 from our greetings array.

 Ok, good job!
-You should now have an unordered list of greetings displayed below the Hello D3 heading on your page.
+You should now have an unordered list of greetings displayed below the "Hello D3" heading on your page.
 The output of the JavaScript you just typed in will result in the following HTML:

 {% highlight HTML %}